NadimGhaznavi/Db4E/pages/Schema.md

 updated_h         | INTEGER   | The hour the record was updated updated_mi        | INTEGER   | The minute the record was updated updated_s         | INTEGER   | The second the record was updated

+---

+# Indexes and Constraints

+## Overview

+Indexes improve performance for frequent queries — especially those that filter or sort by date or identifier.
+Constraints maintain data integrity by preventing duplicates or invalid references.

+The following indexes and constraints are designed to optimize typical Db4E workflows:

+- Efficient retrieval of hashrate and share-found data by date (for plotting and analytics)
+- Fast lookup of current uptime records
+- Reliable foreign-key integrity between tables
+- Enforced uniqueness of certain runtime states (e.g., one “current” uptime per deployment)

+## Foreign Keys

+the `PRAGMA foreign_keys = ON` is used when opening connections to enforce foreign key constraints.